PCvolt/Hisoutensoku-LabTool/README.md

 - **Position management**: 5 hardcoded positions + 1 position customizable with the save key, press 4, 1, 2, 3, 6 or 5 with the reset key.
 You can set your own keys in the .ini file.
 ### FRAMEDATA (Displayed on windows console)
 - **Gap time** in a blockstring and between two hits.
 If nothing is displayed, the string is tight, else, it is safely mashable by the amount displayed on the console.
 - **Frame advantage**: both characters must be on ground for the result to be displayed.
+"Xf gap gets beaten by Xf move, and trades with X+1f move" is how you should understand the displayed result.
 - **Highjump cancel advantage**: p2 remains on the ground while p1 must hjc for the result to be displayed.

 ### AUTOMATED MACROS (Work in Progress)